A-kly/School-Vault/CMPUT 382/Lecture 1.2 - Introduction to Heterogeneous Parallel Computing.md

 ![](https://www.youtube.com/watch?v=bdYkznOFb2Y)
 - **Superscalar:** We are processing more instructions at once by fetching, decoding, and executing more than one instruction at once.
 - This only works when Instructions can be executed in parallel, avoiding data hazards.
-- **SIMD:** has one fetch, and decode unit, but multiple ALUs that all do the same instruction, once per clock, on a bunch of separate data (vector instructions)
+- **SIMD:** has one fetch, and decode unit, but multiple ALUs that all do the same instruction, once per clock, on a bunch of separate data (vector instructions).
-- These can be combined
+- These can be combined to further optimize execution.
+- All of this is within a single thread of execution
+	- One execution context
+- We can expand this entire system to be multithreaded
+- AND the entire system can be multicore
+-